fbpx

 In essence, event planning is a crucial component of the broader event management process.
 Event planning focuses on the preparation and organization leading up to the event, while event management includes these planning aspects as well as the execution and wrap-up of the event.

-What is an Event Planner?
+What is an Event Planner or Event Professional?

-An Event Planner, also sometimes referred to as an Event Organizer or an Event Specialist, is an expert in the industry and a seasoned professional.
+An Event Planner, also sometimes referred to as an Event Organizer or an Event Specialist or an Event Professional, is an expert in the industry and a seasoned professional.
 They usually work directly with individual clients or an organization to create the vision and theme for a social or corporate event.
 Sometimes, Event Planners work independently or through an event planning company.
 Other times, Event Planners are hired by corporations to plan out events for the company, such as meetings, conventions, and other corporate events.
 Sometimes Event Planners work for non-profits, sports teams, government agencies, or educational institutions.
 Planners can specialize in a type of event, such as Wedding Planners, Corporate Event Planners, and Meeting Planners.

 What Exactly Does an Event Planner Do?